 Is the thought of finding gifts for everyone you know and love for eight crazy nights starting to sound a bit intimidating?
 We’ve got your back!
 Use our cruelty-free shopping guide for inspiration.
 Who decided that it was a good idea to have eight nights of gifts, and how is one single human being supposed to handle this?!

 In the spirit of giving and as a celebration of freedom, let’s be sure to use this Hanukkah as a chance to make a serious difference in the lives of animals.
 For a night of Hanukkah, tell your parents that the best gift would be to have them pledge to cook only vegan food for one week!
 Not vegan yet yourself?
 Make the pledge to try it out!
 You’ll feel great and save tons of animals from suffering.

 8. And last but not least, OWN lighting that menorah!

 Light it with style, light it with pride, and make sure that you’re using cruelty-free candles.
-Try candles made with vegetable wax like these instead of ones made with beeswax.
+Try candles made with vegetable wax instead of ones made with beeswax.